crudecomputer/jrny/README.md

 It would be a huge bonus if `jrny` somehow offered something similar, perhaps by exposing the active session to run queries against prior to rolling back and/or committing.

+### Tests and automation

+No description necessary; there's barely any test coverage, and there's no CI.